panmaestros/my_login_app/README.md

 * User Authentication was built using Passport API:[https://github.com/jaredhanson/passport]
 * Connection and querying of the MySQL database was done using MySQL API: [https://github.com/mysqljs/mysql]
 * Session management was done using Express Session and Cookie Parser API: [https://github.com/expressjs/session] & [https://github.com/expressjs/cookie-parser]
-* Password encryptionwas done using Bcrypt API: [https://www.npmjs.com/package/bcrypt-nodejs]
+* Password encryption was done using Bcrypt API: [https://www.npmjs.com/package/bcrypt-nodejs]
 * EJS was used as the templating language to built the webUI pages: [https://github.com/tj/ejs]
 * Brute force attack prevention was done using Express Rate Limit API: [https://github.com/nfriedly/express-rate-limit]